1D Log Gases and the Renormalized Energy: Crystallization at Vanishing Temperature: Upper bound

 Also letting $P_n$ be the push-forward of $\frac{1}{|\E|} dx\mid_\E $ by the map $x \mapsto (x, \j_n(nx + \cdot))$, it is easy to see that $d_\B(P'', P_n) < C \bw$.
 In view of \eqref{proba1} and \eqref{distp}, and taking $\bw$ small enough, for any given $\ep>0$, we can achieve

-This proves that items i) and ii) of Proposition~\ref{construct} are satisfied by $(x_1,\dots,x_n)$ and $\j_n$.
+This proves that items i) and ii) of Theorem~\ref{thuppb} are satisfied by $(x_1,\dots,x_n)$ and $\j_n$.
 Then, the perturbation argument of Paragraph~7.4, Step~4 in \cite{ma2d} shows that there exists $\delta>0$ and for each $n$ a subset $A_n\subset\mr^n$ such that $|A_n|\ge n!(\delta/n)^n$ and such that for every $(y_1,\dots,y_n)\in A_n$ there exists a corresponding $\j_n$ satisfying \eqref{bsw} and \eqref{convpn}.
-This concludes the proof of Proposition \ref{construct}.
+This concludes the proof of Theorem~\ref{thuppb}.